 1 Coverage under the Policy is unavailable for other reasons, including that the losses are not alleged to result from direct physical loss or damage as required to trigger coverage in the first instance.
-The Court need not reach these issues given the clear an unambiguous exclusions discussed herein.
+The Court need not reach these issues given the clear and unambiguous exclusions discussed herein.

-2 Plaintiffs' allegations are taken as true solely for the purposes of this motion.
+2 Corral One's allegations are taken as true solely for the purposes of this motion.